Accessing specialist support from Children's Integrated Therapy Service

 Activities of daily living

-Occupational therapists are able to identify and work with children to identify the underlying difficulties preventing a child from being as independent as possible in areas of self-care.
-Interventions may be in the form of a programme, advice, direct intervention from an occupational therapist or integrated therapy assistant under the guidance of the treating therapist or by adapting an activity to meet the needs of the child.
+Occupational Therapists are able to identify and work with children to identify the underlying difficulties preventing a child from being as independent as possible in areas of self-care.
+Interventions may be in the form of a programme, advice, direct intervention from an Occupational Therapist or Integrated Therapy Assistant under the guidance of the treating therapist or by adapting an activity to meet the needs of the child.
 Interventions may include the following:

-• dressing, use of techniques such as backward chaining to support skill progression
+• Dressing, use of techniques such as backward chaining to support skill progression

-• eating and drinking, for example use of cutlery, dycem (non-slip mat), plate-guards and activities
+• Eating and drinking, for example, use of cutlery, dycem (non-slip mat), plate-guards and activities

-• access to suitable bathing/ toileting facilities.
+• Access to suitable bathing/ toileting facilities.

-Equipment/minor adaptations to support daily living
+Equipment/ minor adaptations to support daily living

-Occupational therapists may provide equipment to facilitate independence either in the home or to access education.
+Occupational Therapists may provide equipment to facilitate independence either in the home or to access education.
 Interventions may include the following:

-For children with complex physical disabilities or challenging behaviours compromising their safety in the home, there may be a need to adapt the home and/or school environment.
+For children with complex physical disabilities or challenging behaviours compromising their safety in the home, there may be a need to adapt the home/ and or school environment.
 Major adaptations are subject to criteria set out in the Disabled Facilities Grant legislation and the budget is held by local councils.
-Occupational therapists are responsible for assessing need under this legislation and making clinical recommendations regarding reasonable adaptations to meet a child’s needs.
-It is not always possible to provide a solution within the grant funding, in such cases the occupational therapist will work with the wider multi-agency team to support a family with exploring re-housing options.
+Occupational Therapists are responsible for assessing need under this legislation and making clinical recommendations regarding reasonable adaptations to meet a child’s needs.
+It is not always possible to provide a solution within the grant funding, in such cases the Occupational Therapist will work with the wider multi-agency team to support a family with exploring re-housing options.

-A referral will be considered where children have accessed the Jump Ahead programme or Sensory Circuit programme but there are still ongoing difficulties such as:
+Motor co-ordination difficulties which severely affect functional daily living a referral will only be considered where children have accessed the Jump Ahead programme or Sensory Circuit programme but there are still ongoing difficulties, for example:

-• sequencing movements
+• Sequencing movements

-• spatial awareness
+• Spatial awareness

-• body awareness
+• Body awareness

-• motor planning.
+• Motor planning.

 Visual perception